Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 *   **C. Hosted:** This is a legacy/generic term for Microsoft-hosted agents.
 It does not specify whether it is Linux or Windows, or if it supports containers.
 *   **D. Hosted macOS:** macOS agents are used for building iOS and Mac applications.
 They cannot build or run Windows-based IIS containers.

-### Question -10
+### Question -12 💩💩

 Your company has an Azure DevOps environment that can only be accessed by Azure Active Directory users.

-You are instructed to make sure that the Azure DevOps environment **can only be accessed from devices connected to the company's on-premises network**.
+You are instructed to make sure that the Azure DevOps environment <mark>**can only be accessed from devices connected to the company's on-premises network**.</mark>

 Which of the following actions should you take?

 * A. Assign the devices to a security group.
 * B. Create a GPO.